ray-project/ray/doc/source/ray-air/deployment.rst

 Existing ML Platform integration
 --------------------------------

-Often times, you may already have an existing machine learning platform but want to use some subset of Ray AIR.
+You may already have an existing machine learning platform but want to use some subset of Ray AIR.
 For example, an ML engineer wants to use Ray AIR within the ML Platform their organization has purchased (e.g., SageMaker, Vertex).

 Ray AIR can complement existing machine learning platforms by integrating with existing pipeline/workflow orchestrators, storage, and tracking services, without requiring a replacement of your entire ML platform.